manuelvarzen/danielmarcelino.github.io/_posts/2014-10-06-A-bit-more-fragmented.md

 #### Compute the indices

 {% highlight r %}
-> politicalDiversity(seats_2010, index= "laakso/taagepera")
+politicalDiversity(seats_2010, index= "laakso/taagepera")
 [1] 10.369

-> politicalDiversity(seats_2010, index= "golosov")
+politicalDiversity(seats_2010, index= "golosov")
 [1] 10.511

-> politicalDiversity(seats_2014, index= "laakso/taagepera")
+politicalDiversity(seats_2014, index= "laakso/taagepera")
 [1] 13.064

->
-> politicalDiversity(seats_2014, index= "golosov")
+politicalDiversity(seats_2014, index= "golosov")
 [1] 14.472
 {% endhighlight %}

 ### Update
-After I published this post, I realized that it would be nicer to extend the series of election as well as compare the two indices in the plot above; so I updated the plot afterwards.
-The results may differ from other scholars because differences in the number provided.
-Some uses the *actual outcome* of the election, as I did, others prefer to use the number of representatives that actually *entered* in the office.
+After I published this post, I realized it would be nicer to extend the election series as well as compare the two indices mentioned above.
+So, I did update the original plot, which contained only values computed under the Golosov's method.
+Also notice that the results may differ from other scholars because the overall sum of votes used may be different.
+Some may use the *actual outcome* of the election, as I did, others may use the final number of votes after any recounting and judicial revisions, and still others may use the number of votes considering  representatives that actually *entered* in the office.